nashville-software-school/aws-deployment-instructions/README.md

 ##### Congratulations!
 You application is now configured for development and production deployment.

 ### Initializing Elastic Beanstalk
+From your application's home directory, run ```eb init```.
+This sets default values for Elastic Beanstalk applications.
+It will ask a series of questions:

+1. Select `us-east-1` as your region.
+The reason for this is two-fold.
+First, it is best practice to deploy your application closest to its user base.
+Amazon's `us-east-1` region is based in northern Virginia.
+The proximity argument may lead to your wanting to select `us-east-2`, which is in Ohio.
+Nonetheless, you should still choose `us-east-1` because this is the region in which AWS often deploys its newest services first.
+The benefit of having access to the newest services far outweighs the cost of a few hundred miles.
+2. Choose `[ Create new Application ]`.
+It will default to the the name of your application's main folder.
+3. Allow the default value for `Application Name`.
+4. The prompt will ask you whether you are using Node.js.
+Enter `Y`.
+5. Choose the version of Node you used locally to develop your project.
+6. Select `n` for CodeCommit.
+7. Set up SSH access for your EC2 instances if you would like.
+   * Select a keypair.
+   * Name the keypair.
+   * Enter a passphrase.
+   * The public key will be saved locally to `/Users/<user>/.ssh/<keypair_name>
+   * Enter your passphrase to upload the public key to AWS.

+### Creating Your Elastic Beanstalk Application

 ## Deploying Your React Application on AWS Amplify